Dear Colleague Letter: NSF Graduate Research Fellowship Program (GRFP) - Graduate Research Opportunities Worldwide (GROW)

 - The potential opportunities for effective research and career development for the NSF Graduate Fellow applicant.

-NSF program officers will review GROW applications.
-Approval by the NSF and the partner funding organization in the respective host county is required before GROW travel allowances are awarded.
+Approval by the NSF and the partner organization in the respective host country is required before GROW travel allowances are awarded.
 NSF will notify Fellows and the Coordinating Officials via email and NSF's GRFP FastLane Module regarding the status of their application.

-NSF Graduate Fellows who receive GROW travel allowances are expected to submit a report by May 1 of the following year through the GRFP FastLane Module that details the experience and accomplishments of the GROW research activities.
-They should highlight publications or presentations completed as a result of the GROW activities.
+Fellows who receive GROW travel allowances are expected to submit a report by May 1 of the following year through the GRFP FastLane Module that details the experience and accomplishments of the GROW research activities.
+The report should highlight publications, presentations, and other products or achievements that are outcomes of the GROW activities.
 GROW partner organizations may have their own reporting requirements as well.